Introducing Supportive - Profiles in your Gmail Learn more

 There's a few gotchas we have to address:

-• The proxycurl-py library raises and logs an exception on profiles that 404, but in this particular case we are expecting some profiles not to exist, so we need to catch & silence this particular exception.
+• The proxycurl-py library raises and logs an exception on profiles that 404, but in this particular case we are expecting some profiles not to exist, so we need to catch and silence this particular exception.

-• In some cases, users will link to an internationalized URL of the company, for example https://pl.linkedin.com.
-We will match against only the last portion of the url (keeping in mind there could be a trailing slash), or:
+• In some cases, users will link to an internationalized LinkedIn URL, for example https://pl.linkedin.com.
+We will match against only the last portion of the URL, keeping in mind there could be a trailing slash, or:

-• Off-by-one: What to do about the current month?
-We don't want to print it to the user, it's going to be incomplete.
-But in our proportion of previous snapshot : X = current month's snapshot count : current month's total told us by LinkedIn, the entire RHS (right-hand-side) must refer to the CURRENT month.
+python @staticmethod def identifier(url: str) -> str: arr = url.split('/') return arr[-2] if arr[-1] == '' else arr[-1] * Off-by-one: what to do about the current month?
+We don't want to print it to the user because it's going to be incomplete.
+But in our proportion of previous snapshot : X = current month's snapshot count : current month's total told us by LinkedIn, the entire RHS must refer to the current month.
 So we do have to include the current month in our data set.
-The choice we made, therefore, was to include the current month in my months object, but then not print it to the user at the end:
+The choice we made, therefore, was to include the current month in our months object, but then not print it to the user at the end:

-# Recall we used the first slot for current information, and not for a full month of data.
+python for i, month in enumerate(self.month_ranges): if i == 0: # Recall we used the first slot for current information, and not for a full month of data. continue o.append(f"{month['end'].strftime('%Y-%m-%d')},{adjusted_employee_accounts[i]}")

 Do you have to query the entire company to get meaningful results?

-Probably not!
+Probably not.
 We tested on Stripe, which LinkedIn lists as having 8003 employees, and the linkdb_employee_count from the Employee Count Endpoint gives 8766 when employment_status is set to all.
 If we query only 3000 of these, or a bit under half, we can get a pretty accurate picture of the trend line, and better yet, our script takes only about 6 minutes to run.
 Here's a graph with various limits:

-Querying Stripe with different methods & limits
+Querying Stripe with different methods and limits

-Querying Stripe with different methods & limits
+Querying Stripe with different methods and limits

 In the graph above, the solid blue line shows the trend if we didn't do the extra work involved to use the Person Profile Endpoint at all, and simply used the employee listing endpoint with enrich_profiles=yes.
-As you can see, the trend is still mostly visible; however, this method is significantly slower than the async Person Profile Endpoint method, and we don't recommend it.
+As you can see, the trend is still mostly visible.
+However, this method is significantly slower than the async Person Profile Endpoint method, and we don't recommend it.

-The orange heavy dashed line represents the most accurate data; this line was generated by using all company data.
+The orange heavy dashed line represents the most accurate data.
+This line was generated by using all company data.
 The next two lines show the query limited to 3000 and 1000 employees, respectively, and finally we showed a query limited to 500.
 We chose 3000 as a default, but you can use this chart to guide your decision based on the size of the company you're querying and how precise a result you want.

 @staticmethod